 Jaci's Tree Lodge This is a seperate luxurious lodge, run by the same people in the same area and comprises of eight tree houses, each built around a giant Leadwood or Tambotie tree.
-They are on stilts about 6 metres above the ground in Riverine Forest.
+They are on stilts about sox metres above the ground in Riverine Forest.
 The rooms are all large with great decks and huge bathroom facilities including a giant stone bath tub and an outdoor 'jungle' shower.
-Raised walkways in the forest canopy link the rooms to the main lodge facilities which include a massive bar and lounge area with a four sided fireplace, dining areas, a boma, swimming pool and bush gym.
+Raised walkways in the forest canopy link the rooms to the main lodge facilities which include a massive bar, a lounge area with a four sided fireplace, dining areas, a boma, swimming pool and bush gym.

 Open: Jaci’s Safari Lodge and Jaci's Tree Lodge are open all year.

 Location: The lodges are on the edge of the Marico River in Madikwe Game Reserve, about a 4-hour drive or 45-minute flight from Johannesburg.
-The lodge has its own airstrip.
+The lodges have their own airstrip.

-Rooms: There are 8 luxurious, spacious rooms, all with en-suite bathrooms with large bath tubs, twin hand basins and outdoor bush showers.
+Rooms: Jaci's Safari Lodge has are eight luxurious, spacious rooms, all with en-suite bathrooms with large bath tubs, twin hand basins and outdoor bush showers.
 They have private decks.
 Rooms are equipped with air conditioning and ceiling fans as well as underfloor heating for the cooler winter months.
 They have thatched roofs and canvas walls with panels that can be rolled up, allowing you to enjoy the view.
 An extra bed can be added to accommodate a child.
-There are also 2 family suites, which include a plunge pool, your own guide and game vehicle.
-One of the suites accommodates up to 4 adults and 4 children and the other sleeps 6 people.
+There are two family suites, which include a plunge pool, your own guide and game vehicle.
+One of these, the Safari Suite, accommodates up to four adults and four children and the other, the Nare Suite, sleeps six people.
 Private dinners can be eaten in the suite, or you can opt to dine in the lounge with other guests.
 The lodge also has two starbed suites, offering tghe option of sleeping outdoors as well as inside, and each with an indoor bathroom, outdoor shower, sitting area, bar and deck.

-Activities: The lodge offers game drives in the early morning and late afternoon and guided walking safaris.
+Activities: The lodges offer game drives in the early morning and late afternoon and guided walking safaris.
 This is a good area for bird watching.
 At the lodge you can go for a swim, enjoy a relaxing massage at the spa or go for a stroll along the river.
 Jaci's Tree Lodge also has a submerged terrapin hide.

 Facilities: Jaci's Safari Lodge has a main lounge is where you relax between activities, read a book and enjoy brunch and high tea.
 On cool evenings a fire can be lit in the large fireplace.
 The loft bar serves a range of drinks.
 Sundowners can be enjoyed round the firepit.
 There is a plunge pool and a swimming pool.
 The games room has a table tennis table, a pool table and lots of board games.
 There is a gym.

-Children: Jaci's Safari Lodge welcomes children of all ages are welcome.
-Activities can be tailored for children and families.
-Special meals can be arranged.
+Children: Jaci's Safari Lodge welcomes children of all ages.
+Activities can be tailored for children and families, and special meals can be arranged.